 Since its inception, the Foundation has raised and distributed over $7 million for the benefit of District students.
 Examples of projects funded by the Foundation include equipment for “electronic classrooms” in the District’s middle schools, the “Tools for Schools” campaign in 2000 to provide resources for course materials in grades 4-10, and the development of the small learning communities at the high school campus through the awarding of a $4 million dollar Gates Foundation grant.

-The Foundation also raises money for and funds Venture Grants and Horizon Grants.
+The Foundation also raises money for and funds Venture Grants.
 Through the Venture Grant program, teachers may apply for funds to put innovative ideas into practice.
 These grants are effective because they put funds directly into the classroom.
 Since 2001, over $800,000 has been provided to teachers though these grants which are funded through donations from area business partners participating in the Pennsylvania Educational Investment Tax Credit (EITC) program and individual gifts.
-The Horizon Grants allow teachers to enrich their teaching knowledge and practice by providing funding for participation in educational opportunities out of the local area.

 The Foundation also manages resources for more than 50 scholarships, given annually to District students.
 These scholarships have been established either by a bequest or by individuals and families to honor a particular person.

 LEF also oversees the 19th century Museum School located at Carter and MacRae Elementary, where students experience what school was like in 1853.

 Additionally, due to our non-profit 501 (c) (3) status, the Foundation is a partner with the District in applying for and receiving grants for special projects.